SynBioDex/SEPs/sep_002_template.md

 < insert short summary >

-Table of Content  <remove TOC if SEP is rather short>
+Table of Contents  <remove TOC if SEP is rather short>
 ---------------------

 * [1.
 Rationale](#rationale) <or, if you prefer, 'Motivation'>